imthenachoman/How-To-Secure-A-Linux-Server/README.md

 #### Goals

-- confine applications in a jail (few safe directories) and block access to the resto of the system
+- confine applications in a jail (few safe directories) and block access to the rest of the system

 #### References